New Guinea mangroves

 The New Guinea mangroves is a mangrove ecoregion that covers extensive areas of the coastline New Guinea, the large island in the western Pacific Ocean north of Australia.

 Location and description

 The New Guinea mangroves cover an area of 26,800 km2, particularly among the river mouths of the island's south coast.
 This ecoregion contains the greatest diversity of mangrove species in the world and they are an important habitat for wildlife.
 Areas of mangroves on the northern coast of New Guinea can be found at the mouths of the Sepik and Ramu rivers on the eastern side of Cenderawasih Bay, and Dyke Ackland Bay and Ward Hunt Strait.
-However the largest areas are found on the south coast in the mouths of the Purari, Kikori, Flys as well as Bintuni Bay and other areas of the southern Bird's Head Peninsula.
+However the largest areas are found on the south coast, including in the mouths of the Purari, Kikori, and Fly rivers.
 Some areas such as the Kikori delta have larger and thicker mangroves than others.
+Bintuni Bay in western New Guinea, which lies between the Bird's Head and Bomberai peninsulas, contains the largest continuous area of mangroves in Indonesia, and is second only to the Sundarbans of India and Bangladesh.